 - New Data Policy Advisory Group

-- Advocate for policies, regulations, legislation that support improved data availability, infrastructure, metrics, transparency, etc.
+- Advocate for legislation, policies, and/or regulations that support improved data availability, infrastructure, metrics, and transparency.

-- Provide technical assistance or educate legislators and legislative staff
+- Provide technical assistance to or educate legislators and legislative staff.

-- Educate members and stakeholders on the (potential) impact of policies, regulations, legislation
+- Educate members and stakeholders on the (potential) impact of policies, regulations, and legislation.

-- Ask a legislator to vote for, against, or amend a specific bill through social media, letters, email, visits to legislative offices, etc.
+- Ask a legislator to vote for, against, or amend a specific bill through social media, letters, email, or visits to legislative offices.

 - Publicly support policy or legislative positions that do not reflect general agreement within the IR/data community.

 Eric Atchison, Mississippi Board of Trustees of State Institutions of Higher Learning